 Funding Agency: USDA-NIFA

-The overarching goal of the proposed work is to quantify the potential role of river geomorphology on photochemical transformation fate and degradation rates of two neonicotinoid insecticides that are contaminants of emerging concern (CECs): Imidacloprid and Clothiandin.
-Path-specific environmental conditions of two agricultural impacted rivers in the Midwest and Southeast will be assessed.
-Research Objectives include:
+The overall goal of the proposed work is to quantify the potential role of river geomorphology on photochemical transformation fate and degradation rates of two neonicotinoid insecticides that are contaminants of emerging concern (CECs): Imidacloprid and Clothiandin.
+Path-specific environmental conditions of two agricultural impacted rivers in the Midwest and Southeast are being assessed.